Who's the best striker in Premier League history?

-Lukaku still struggles to shrug off the doubters who have never been far away, but he netted 16 goals in 34 Premier League games in his debut season at Old Trafford and continues to perform at a high level for his country – as he demontsrated during Belgium's run to the 2018 World Cup semi-finals.
+Lukaku still struggles to shrug off the doubters who have never been far away, but he continues to perform at a high level for his country – as he demonstrated during Belgium's run to the 2018 World Cup semi-finals.

 The Argentine frontman’s controversial move to England looked like a disaster.
 He hadnt't found the net by March in his first season, with West Ham nine points shy of safety.

 But then the real Carlitos turned up: seven goals to save the Hammers, followed by a transfer to Manchester United and back-to-back titles.
 Things were going well, but it wouldn’t be Tevez without more controversy – so he opted to join Manchester City, where he was greeted at Eastlands by the famous ‘Welcome to Manchester’ poster.